cakephp/docs/en/orm/validation.rst

 before entities are persisted.
 Some example domain rules are:

 * Ensuring email uniqueness
-* State transitions or workflow steps, for example updating an invoice's status.
+* State transitions or workflow steps (e.g., updating an invoice's status).
-* Preventing modification of soft deleted items.
+* Preventing the modification of soft deleted items.
 * Enforcing usage/rate limit caps.

 Domain rules are checked when calling the Table ``save()`` and ``delete()`` methods.